Slackadays/Chata/README.md

 A Chata program file is a text file that contains only text encoded in UTF-8 format, and that end in a `.chata` extension, and that contains a valid Chata program.

+A symbol is the name of an action, function, variable, or other component of a Chata program that the code refers to by a Human-readable string of valid characters.

 ## General Requirements

 All actions start with the keyword `action` followed by the name of the action.

-The action name must contain only the following classes of text characters:
+All symbols must contain only the following classes of text characters:

 - any Latin script character
 - any of these symbols: _ (underscore), - (dash), + (plus)

+## Actions

 # Examples :hammer: